StidZhang/interview-prep/docs/algorithm.md

 Furthermore, there're some modification for quicksort for special cases to improve performance.
-1. Use selection sort when imput size is small.
+1. Use selection sort when input size is small.
 2. Randomly pick three numbers, and pick the medium as the pivot to avoid extreme cases.
 3. When array has a lot of duplicate values, split the array into 3 being